 Use whatever works with your budget and subject matter, but make sure that the light is even and soft.

-You might still need a small reflector (or small square of tin foil), but you can do away with any flash or artificial lighting.
+You might still need a small reflector (or a small square of tin foil), but you can remove any flash or artificial lighting.
 Explore your environment, and look at how it contributes to the background story of your toy and photograph.

 Try some of my suggestions below to introduce adventure to your toys: